danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/gitlab_dotcom/xf/gitlab_dotcom_xf.md

 This column represents the gitlab_subscription plan_id of the namespace at the time that the object (issue, project, merge request) was created.

-We only have completed data from `2019-09-03` on, which is the date that we started snapshotting gitlab_subscriptions by namespace in dbt.
+We only have completed data from mid-`2019-09` on, which is when we started snapshotting gitlab_subscriptions by namespace in dbt.

 {% enddocs %}